Contingencyplana/FUN-AND-A-FUTURE-YOUTH-PROJECT/README.md

 1.	administration,
 2.	game graphics (low-game-level kindergarten stickfigure-and-blotch style and high-game-level preschool style, illustration design and construction inclusive),
 3.	poetry (low-game-level 4 syllable word bubbles and high-game-level 8 syllable word bubbles) composition,
-4.	screenshot design and construction,
+4.	screenshot design and construction (joining the dots, colouring in, placing the dots and numbering the dots inclusive),
 5.	game sound engineering (optional – can be toggled on and off by the parents of very young players – read-aloud functionality inclusive),
 6.	binary navigated, screenshot comprised, thoughtrainstationed, thoughtrain design and construction,
 7.	thoughtrain comprised AI player design and construction,